rtm/upward/doc/design.md

 Attributes, including classes, styles, and data attributes, are set using the `.is()` method on the `HTMLElement` prototype, also made available as the default export from `'src/Upw/Att'`.
 The attributes are specified as a hash of attribute name/value pairs.

-Styles, classes, and data attributes are specified as sub-hashes:
+Styles, classes, and data attributes are specified as sub-hashes, with full upward treatment.

-* The `style` sub-hash uses camelCased style property keys specifying the property values, fully upward-aware.
+* The `style` sub-hash uses camelCased style property keys specifying the property values.
 * The `class` sub-hash uses camelCased class names with boolean values (`true` to turn on that class).
-This design facilitates easily adding and removing classes by simply specifying and modifying boolean-valued properties.
 * The `dataset` sub-hash uses camelCased data attribute names specifying the attribute value.

+The design for specifying classes facilitates easily adding and removing classes by simply specifying and modifying boolean-valued properties.

 ### Binding to DOM element values